5 Relative Abundance

 pred_abundance <- pred_calibrated * pred_count

-# combine all estimates together
+# combine observations and estimates

 obs_pred_test <- data.frame(